method-inc/challenges/autocorrect/README.md

 ## Requirements

-This challenge is to **build your own touch-screen-keyboard autocorrect algorithm.**
+This challenge is to **build your own touch-screen-keyboard inspired autocorrect algorithm.**

 It has three levels of difficulty so the Sr. devs don't get an easy beer off me: